Cosmology inference at the field level from biased tracers in redshift-space: Model consistency and mock analyses

 The results of our analysis are summarized in figure \ref{fig:mocktest-likelihood}, where we show the mean and standard deviation over the posterior samples after removing the burn-in (see appendix \ref{sec:appendix-convergence} for more details on the convergence criteria for the sampling).
-As expected, the analysis of mocks with redshift-space noise yields an unbiased inference of $f$ and $b_\delta$; the ground truth falls outside the $1\sigma$ range for at most one realization but is always well contained within the $2\sigma$ interval.
+As expected, the analysis of mocks with redshift-space noise yields an unbiased inference of $f$ and $b_\delta$; both parameters are recovered with percent-level precision and accuracy.
 As we go to higher cutoff values $\Lambda$, we see the expected shrinking of the error contours.
 Moving on to the mocks with Eulerian frame noise, we neither note a systematic shift of the inferred mean values, nor a significant difference in the width of the error bars.
 However, we encounter a larger scatter of the inferred mean values, relative to the inferred error bars, in particular in the high-$\Lambda$ case.
-This might indicate that the error bars are slightly under-estimated, but the effect is not very dramatic.
-In all cases, we still recover the true parameter value within the $2\sigma$ contours.
-Overall, we thus conclude that using the Fourier-space likelihood does not introduce a significant bias in our analysis.
+This might indicate a slight under-estimation of the error bars, but for a quantitative statement a larger number of mock realizations would be required.
+Overall, we cannot discern a significant impact that the use of the Fourier-space likelihood would have on the analysis.

-As this section demonstrates, the inference of cosmological parameters at fixed initial conditions is rather robust with respect to noise mis-specifications in the likelihood.
-We still want to stress that this conclusion does not necessarily apply to the inference with free initial conditions, where the parameter space is larger and there is more freedom to absorb model mis-specifications in physically meaningful quantities.
+As this section demonstrates, the inference of cosmological parameters at fixed initial conditions is rather robust with respect to noise misspecifications in the likelihood.
+We still want to stress that this conclusion does not necessarily apply to the inference with free initial conditions, where the parameter space is larger and there is more freedom to absorb model misspecifications in physically meaningful quantities.
 Thus, mock tests as presented here should be repeated once one moves to the sampling of initial conditions.